invinciblevenom/debloat_samsung_android/README.md

 ~~~
 adb shell cmd package install-existing com.sec.android.app.samsungapps
 ~~~
-⋅⋅⋅ (Replace <package name> with the actual package name of the desired app.)
+- Replace <package name> with the actual package name of the desired app.

 ## Reverting to Stock Condition:
 To restore your phone to its original state with all default apps installed, run the script located in the "revert" folder.